microsoft/api-guidelines/Guidelines.md

 For examples on use of OPTIONS, see [preflighting CORS cross-domain calls][cors-preflight].

 ### 7.5.
 Standard request headers
-The table of request headers below SHOULD be used by Microsoft REST API Guidelines services.
+Microsoft REST API Guidelines services SHOULD use the table of request headers below.
 Using these headers is not mandated, but if used they MUST be used consistently.

-All header values MUST follow the syntax rules set forth in the specification where the header field is defined.
+All header values MUST follow the syntax rules outlined in the specification where the header field is defined.
-Many HTTP headers are defined in [RFC7231][rfc-7231], however a complete list of approved headers can be found in the [IANA Header Registry][IANA-headers]."
+Many HTTP headers are defined in [RFC7231][rfc-7231], however, a complete list of approved headers can be found in the [IANA Header Registry][IANA-headers]."

 Header                            | Type                                  | Description
 --------------------------------- | ------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------